OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal

-This document details the creation of an expanding card using only CSS.
-The effect involves a subtle reveal of content upon hovering over the card, achieved without JavaScript.
-We'll leverage CSS transitions and transforms for a smooth animation.
-This example uses plain CSS3; no frameworks like Tailwind are employed to keep the core concepts clear.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands vertically to reveal hidden content when hovered over, providing a smooth, visually appealing user interaction without any JavaScript.
+We'll be using primarily CSS3 for this effect.

 **Description of the Styling:**

-The card utilizes a simple structure: a container holding an image and some text.
-The magic happens through CSS transitions applied to `transform` and `box-shadow`.
-On hover, the card scales up slightly, creating an expanding effect.
-A subtle box-shadow is also added on hover to enhance the visual depth and give the impression of lifting from the page.
+The core of the effect relies on CSS transitions and the `max-height` property.
+The card initially has a fixed `max-height` that restricts its height.
+On hover, the `max-height` is increased to allow the content to expand, creating the reveal animation.
+We'll also utilize subtle box-shadow transitions for a more polished feel.

 **Full Code:**